 Assessment and management of TTS after referral to emergency department

-The imaging investigation required will depend on the clinically suspected site of thrombosis.
+The imaging investigations required depended on the clinically suspected site of thrombosis.

-Further haematology investigations should be arranged in consultation with a haematologist.
-This should include ELISA testing for anti-PF4 antibodies.
-If the ELISA is positive, arrange further functional antibody tests.
-Patients with suspected TTS should not be given any heparin or platelet transfusions.
-These treatments may worsen the clinical course.
+Further haematology investigations were advised to be arranged in consultation with a haematologist.
+This included ELISA testing for anti-PF4 antibodies.
+If the ELISA was positive, providers were advised to arrange further functional antibody tests.

-If TTS is confirmed, management is with a non-heparin anticoagulant and/or intravenous immunoglobulin.
+If TTS was confirmed, management was with a non-heparin anticoagulant and/or intravenous immunoglobulin.

 For more information, see:

 - Australasian College of Emergency Medicine guideline

 - Thrombosis and Haemostasis society of Australia and New Zealand guideline.

 - Primary care approach to TTS after Vaxzevria (AstraZeneca) vaccine.

 - Therapeutic Goods Administration (TGA).
 COVID-19 vaccines weekly safety report: 27 January 2022.
 Australian Government Department of Health; 2022.
 (Accessed 9 March 2023). https://www.tga.gov.au/news/covid-19-vaccine-safety-reports/covid-19-vaccine-weekly-safety-report-27-01-2022